Skip to content

 is_after(other) πŸ”—

-Return a boolean series which is True for each date in this series that is later than its corresponding date in other and False otherwise (or NULL if either value is NULL).
+Return a boolean series which is True for each date in this series that is strictly later than its corresponding date in other and False otherwise (or NULL if either value is NULL).

 is_on_or_after(other) πŸ”—